110782829/moomoo-chatgpt-trader/README.md

 - Market data source defaults to Yahoo Finance and can switch to Moomoo without automatic fallback.
 - Yahoo Finance fetches at least five days of intraday bars to avoid empty data on market closures.
 - Quote context starts on connect to enable basic quote subscriptions.
+- Market orders log fills immediately using the latest quote when available.

 ## Troubleshooting market data